adamorse/soccer-stats/README.md

 ### predict home wins

-neural net for "predicting" whether a game will end in a home win or a home tie/loss based on the halftime goal difference and fulltime shot difference
+neural net for "predicting" whether a game will end in a hometeam win based on the halftime goal difference and fulltime shot difference

 trained on data from the top 5 European leagues